pivotal/docs-tap/application-accelerator/troubleshooting.hbs.md

 ## <a id="ops-issues"></a> Operations issues

 ### <a id="clean-up-accelerators"></a>Accelerator persists in Tanzu Application Platform GUI after deletion

-If an accelerator still displays in the Tanzu Application Platform GUI after it is deleted using the `tanzu accelerator delete` command, complete the following steps to troubleshoot:
+If an accelerator still displays in the Tanzu Application Platform GUI after it is deleted using the `tanzu accelerator delete` command, complete the following steps to delete:

 1. Navigate to your instance of the Tanzu Application Platform GUI